+To achieve this, there is a need of coordination and strengthened cooperation between different public research initiatives and programmes (JPIs, H2020, COST actions, COPERNICUS / GEOSS).
 The integration of the water economic sector at an early stage of the RDI programme creation (cocreation) and planning is seen as a major way to achieve a higher impact.

-In the areas covered by Societal Challenge 2, which gaps (scientific and technological, innovation, markets, policy, societal) and potential game-changers, including the role of the public and private sectors in accelerating changes, need to be taken into account?
+Question 3: Which gaps (in science and technology, innovation, markets, policy, financing and governance, regulation etc.) and potential game changers, including the role of the public sector in accelerating changes, need to be taken into account?